Amphitheatre of Mérida

-The amphitheatre is part of the Archaeological Ensemble of Mérida, which is one of the largest and most extensive archaeological sites in Spain.
-It was declared a World Heritage Site by UNESCO in 1993.
+The amphitheatre was built as part of an entertainment complex together with the Roman Theatre.
+Nowadays both are part of the Archaeological Ensemble of Mérida, which is one of the largest and most extensive archaeological sites in Spain and that was declared a World Heritage Site by UNESCO in 1993.

 History

 The amphitheatre was inaugurated in the year 8 BC.
-This building was intended for gladiatorial fights and combats between beasts or men and beasts (venationes).
+This building was intended for gladiatorial fights and combats between beasts or men and beasts and men or beasts or men and beasts (venationes).

 Architectural features

 The amphitheatre has an elliptical shape, and a major axis of 126 m and one less than 102 m with these measures in the arena of 64 m by 44 m respectively.
 The sand-covered arena in the centre had a fossa bestiaria in the center, which was covered with wood and sand.
 This fossa was used to house animals before they were released into the arena.

 Its design consists of a grandstand with ima, media and summa cavea, and a central arena.
 The stands had a capacity of approximately 15,000 spectators and had supporting stairs and hallways (scalae) that connected the different parts internally.
-The ima cavea had of a row reserved for the local élite and ten more for members of the public.
+The ima cavea had a row reserved for the local élite and ten more for members of the public.
 There were also two stands located at both sides of the minor axis: one above the main entrance hall and another in front.
 Under them were the monumental inscription from which the amphitheatre can be dated.